To Search MarvWalker.com Go To Google.com and type site: marvwalker.com followed by the subject you are searching for in the box.

 The third time I encountered a super aggressive horse was a 2,200 draft gelding at a clinic.
 Like your horse he just lowered his head and advanced on me and no threats, no physical responses on my part made any difference to him.
 He just kept coming and I had no escape.
 I very clearly got his message, "I'm going to take care of you."
 The only thing that saved me was keeping my cool and presenting a VERY STRONG mental message to him, "You win!"
 The second I formed the thought he stopped his advance roughly 18 inches from me.

 The amazing thing is neither the second or third horse's owner was aware of either horse's tendencies.
-Neither of them had ever insisted their horses do something they didn't want to do.
+Neither of them had ever insisted their horses do something the horse didn't want to do.

 The second owner realized there was a problem and said, "Do what you have to do."
 I was able to get past him.
-He is now a very nice 2nd level dressage horse at stud in California.
+He is now a very nice 2nd level dressage horse at stud.
+I never identify him because he doesn't need any baggage.

 The third owner never saw the problem because she had no trouble with him since they didn't require him to do anything he didn't want to do.
 I told her my opinion and added that I wasn't going to do anything because she saw no problem and I didn't want her telling everyone I "beat up her horse for no reason."
 I told her when she discovers the problem for herself to call me and I'd like a second chance at him.
 So far I have not been called and may not be because they never insisted he do anything.
 When they led him from place to place they'd go with him as long as he was going in the direction they wanted but when he veered they circled him back to the direction they wanted.
 They circle led him everywhere.